reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 The `Assertions.assertsThrows()` method asserts that execution of the supplied executable throws an exception of the expected type and return the exception.

-If the logic does not throw any exception, or throw an exception of a different type, then this method will fail.
+If the logic does not throw any exception, or throws an exception of a different type, then this method will fail.

 We can perform additional checks on the exception instance we get in return value.